dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 ; load3
 ```

-The profiler might attribute `load3` as the instruction that causes a large number of cache misses, while in reality, `load1` is the instruction to blame.
+The profiler might tag `load3` as the instruction that causes a large number of cache misses, while in reality, `load1` is the instruction to blame.
 This usually causes a lot of confusion for beginners.
 Interested readers could learn more about underlying reasons for such issues on [Intel Developer Zone website](https://software.intel.com/en-us/vtune-help-hardware-event-skid)[^4].

-The problem with the skid is mitigated by having the processor itself store the instruction pointer (along with other information) in a PEBS record.
-The `EventingIP` field in the PEBS record indicates the instruction that caused the event.
-This needs to be supported by the hardware and is typically available only for a subset of supported events, called "Precise Events".
-A complete list of precise events for specific microarchitecture can be found in  [@IntelOptimizationManual, Volume 3B, Chapter 18].
+The problem with the skid is mitigated by having the processor itself store the instruction pointer (along with other information).
+With Intel PEBS, the `EventingIP` field in the PEBS record indicates the instruction that caused the event.
+This is typically available only for a subset of supported events, called "Precise Events".
+A complete list of precise events for specific microarchitecture can be found in  [@IntelOptimizationManual, Volume 3B, Chapter 20 Performance Monitoring].
 Listed below are precise events for the Skylake Microarchitecture:

 ```
-INST_RETIRED.*
-OTHER_ASSISTS.*
-BR_INST_RETIRED.*
-BR_MISP_RETIRED.*
+INST_RETIRED.*          OTHER_ASSISTS.*      BR_INST_RETIRED.*       BR_MISP_RETIRED.*
-FRONTEND_RETIRED.*
-HLE_RETIRED.*
-RTM_RETIRED.*
-MEM_INST_RETIRED.*
+FRONTEND_RETIRED.*      HLE_RETIRED.*        RTM_RETIRED.*           MEM_INST_RETIRED.*
-MEM_LOAD_RETIRED.*
-MEM_LOAD_L3_HIT_RETIRED.*
+MEM_LOAD_RETIRED.*      MEM_LOAD_L3_HIT_RETIRED.*
 ```

 , where `.*` means that all sub-events inside a group can be configured as precise events.

-In IBS sampling, whenever overflow occurs, IBS saves the instruction causing the overflow into a buffer which is then read by the interrupt handler.
-This capability of IBS makes it precise.
+AMD IBS works in a very similar fashion.
+With IBS sampling, whenever an overflow occurs, IBS saves the instruction causing the overflow into the IBS buffer which is then read by the interrupt handler.
+As the address is preserved, IBS samples attribution to the instructions are precise.

 uProf and Linux perf support IBS sampling.
 Perf supports two-levels of precision.